python-poetry/poetry-core/README.md

 ```

 Once this is present, a PEP 517 frontend like `pip` can build and install your project from source without the need
-for Poetry or any of it's dependencies.
+for Poetry or any of its dependencies.

 ```shell
 # install to current environment